• Skip to main content

 Seminole Heights United Methodist Church.

-This Gothic Revival church dates from 1924.
+This Gothic Revival church was built in 1924.

 William E Curtis House.